devsoap/examples/README.md

 #### fn-cors-proxy
 Example project implementing a simple CORS proxy as a FN function with Groovy using the FN Gradle plugin

+#### todomvc-fn-java
+Example multi-module application demonstrating how to build full-stack web applications with FN functions using the FN Gradle plugin